qtiuto/lua-for-android/README.md

        The type can be a type name string rather than a java type.

        Note:**yeild** is not supported inside any function you passed in, cause it may have finally function un-called.
-If you really want to use **pcall** to do catch the error, and handle it by your self.
+If you really want to yield, use **pcall** to catch the error, and handle it by your self.
-        Generally, try will append stacktrace info to the error but pcall won't.
+        Generally, **try** will append stacktrace info to the error but **pcall** won't.

   * **throw**: